instructor-ai/instructor/docs/prompting/zero_shot/s2a.md

 print(rewritten_prompt.relevant_context)
 """
 Mary has 3 times as much candy as Megan.
 Mary then adds 10 more pieces of candy to her collection.
-Max has 1000 more books than Mary.
+If Megan has 5 pieces of candy, how many does Mary have in total?
 """
 print(rewritten_prompt.user_query)
-#> If Megan has 5 pieces of candy, how many does Mary have in total?
+#> how many does Mary have in total?

 # Step 2: Generate the final response using the rewritten prompt
 final_response = client.chat.completions.create(